Interdisciplinary Studies Major

-Interdisciplinary Studies at Coastal Carolina University offers highly motivated and intellectually curious students the opportunity to develop an individualized, innovative and integrated major.
-As an alternative to a traditional major, self-directed students are engaged and mentored by faculty to build a program of study around an interrelated unifying issue, topic, theme, culture or personal inquiry.
-Students are requested to complete a minimum of 24 credit hours with a 2.0 cumulative GPA before joining the major.
+Interdisciplinary Studies offers highly motivated and intellectually curious students the opportunity to develop an individualized, innovative and integrated major.
+As an alternative to a traditional major, self-directed students are engaged and mentored by faculty to build a program of study around a specific area of interest.
+Often students might bring together interrelated issues, topics, themes, specific cultural studies or uniquely personal programs of study.

 - Minor in Environmental Studies

 The bachelor's degree in interdisciplinary studies degree is focused around complex issues and real world applicability.
 All students will engage in higher order thinking skills including critical analysis, evaluation, and creation of new academic ideas.
 These skills are utilized through an individual research project and are a marketable skill set for current and future employment.

 The interdisciplinary studies degree focuses on upper level coursework and at least 50 percent of the major could be scheduled with a distance learning classes.
 This may be of particular interest to transfer students, working adults and returning students.